Pilgrim Hall Museum Events 2014

 February 1 – April 25, 2014

 Samplers were created by young women and girls as a way to not only learn needlework but also to demonstrate their skills and ability.
 They are often stunning examples of artistry and tradition.
-The exhibition will feature nearly 70 samplers, some from Pilgrim Hall Museum and many others from museums, historical societies and personal collections across the South Shore and beyond, representing one of the largest and most diverse collections of samplers ever put on display in the area.
-Many of the samplers which will be on display are rarely seen by the public.
-The centerpiece of the exhibition will be the sampler wrought by Loara Standish, the daughter of Myles Standish.
-The Loara Standish sampler is the oldest piece of American needlework.
-Other notable samplers on display will include several examples of the local “Plymouth School” variety with their distinctive octagonal borders, saw tooth patterning, and floral elements.
+The exhibition features nearly 70 samplers, some from Pilgrim Hall Museum and many others from museums, historical societies and personal collections across the South Shore and beyond, representing one of the largest and most diverse collections of samplers ever put on display in the area.
+The centerpiece of the exhibition is the sampler wrought by Loara Standish--the oldest piece of American needlework.
 Many other remarkable samplers dating from the 17th through 19th centuries will be on display, each telling a story of an individual creating an educational, decorative, and very unique work of art.

-Those who wish to set up a special group tour of the exhibition should contact Director of Visitor Services Ann Young grouptours[at]pilgrimhallmuseum.org at 508-746-1620 x.4.
-For more information about the exhibition in general, contact Curator Stephen O’Neill at curator[at]pilgrimhallmuseum.org or 508-746-1620 x.5.
+Those who wish to set up a special group tour of the exhibition should contact Director of Visitor Services Ann Young firstname.lastname@example.org at 508-746-1620 x.4.
+For more information about the exhibition in general, contact Curator Stephen O’Neill at email@example.com or 508-746-1620 x.5.

 April Lecture Series